ismslv/trinketos/readme.md

 *Welcome, adventurer.
 The glyphs are aligned.
 The signal is stable.
 The vault responds.*

-**TrinketOS** is a pixel-art, terminal-style launcher and system shell for Android-based handheld consoles — such as the Retroid Pocket Flip 2 or AYN Odin.
+**TrinketOS** is a pixel-art, terminal-style launcher and system shell for Android-based handheld consoles — such as the Retroid Pocket or AYN Odin.
 Designed specifically for horizontal screens and controller input, it transforms your device into a personal retro station — cozy, themed, and weirdly alive.

 <p align="center">
   <img src="https://trinketos.org/images/flip.png?2" width="600"/>